BOSSIP Exclusive: Ari Lennox Recalls First Time Meeting Eryka Badu, “She Told Me To Sing From My PU**Y” [Video]

 The ethereal chanteuse stopped by BOSSIP to tell us a story about her first time meeting Erykah Badu and it went probably how you’d imagine.
 After Erykah Badu magically appeared outside of Ari’s dressing room, she offered her some $1 million advice.

-“Just sing from you pu**y”.
+“Just sing from your pu**y”.
 Ari explains why this advice made sense and more in our exclusive chat.
 Hit play to hear it.

 View this post on Instagram